icosalogic/HBD1E/README.md

 - High Side: (under U3) U4, D3, D4, C10, C11, R14, R15, R16
 - Low Side: (under U5) U2, D1, D2, C7, C9, R11, R12, R13

-Note that we used 2 resistors in series for the connection from the LM317 adjust pin to VSSx.
-The power dissipation from the minimum regulation current may exceed the limit for a typical 1/10 watt resistor, so we use 2 resistors in series to spread the thermal load.

 The following table shows which resistors on this board map to those in a typical LM317 datasheet.
 This should allow you to select resistor values to configure your desired gate driver voltage.